Watson-Personal-Assistant/developer/_content/get-help/troubleshooting.md

 ---
-title: Using a regex browser plugin
+title: Using the regex browser plugin to help with pasting commands
 weight: 20
 ---